ihmeuw/vivarium_research/docs/source/gbd2019_models/hemoglobin_anemia_and_iron_deficiency/anemia_impairment/index.rst

 Scope
 ++++++++

 The Vivarium modeling strategy for the anemia impairment will first rely on the :ref:`Hemoglobin Distribution Model <2019_hemoglobin_distribution>`.
 Vivarium simulants should first be assigned a hemoglobin value and then their anemia status can be evaluated by the hemoglobin thresholds shown on this page (thresholds are pregnancy-specific for women of reproductive age; see the pregnancy hemoglobin adjustment documentation on the :ref:`Hemoglobin Distribution Model documentation page <2019_hemoglobin_distribution>`.
 YLDs should be accrued according to the severity-specific disability weights listed in this document.
-Specific causes (or groups of causes, for example iron-responsive causes) of anemia can also be assigned to individual if relevant/necessary for the project.
+Specific causes (or groups of causes, for example iron-responsive causes) of anemia can also be assigned to individual simulants if relevant/necessary for the project (this could be done by using the cause-specific hemoglobin shifts, but this process is not yet described in this document).

 Restrictions
 ++++++++++++